What is it?

 Unknowingly Adrian had given access to his bank account to a criminal.

-A couple of days later, he logged into his online banking and discovered new payees and direct debits set up which he had never authorised.
+A couple of days later, he logged into his internet banking and discovered new payees and direct debits set up which he had never authorised.
 He contacted his bank immediately to resolve the issue.

 Jackie* was sorting out her household bills one day when she received a call from someone claiming to be from her energy provider.
 She was told that she was due a refund on a recent transaction due to an administrative error.
 Jackie questioned the caller’s credentials, but they were able to verify her personal details and her energy account information.
 The caller asked Jackie to confirm her bank account details so that company could process the refund.